speedcom/speedcom.github.io/_posts/2017-04-08-justindb-serilization-that-greatly-improves-performance.markdown

 }
 ```

-Its worth to take a look at into how did I manage to serialize ADT (Abstract data type) which extends common interface (e.g. StorageNodeFailedWrite, StorageNodeSuccessfulWrite, StorageNodeConflictedWrite - they share the same serializer).
+Its worth to take a look at into how did I manage to serialize ADT (Abstract Data Type) which extends common interface (e.g. `StorageNodeFailedWrite`, `StorageNodeSuccessfulWrite`, `StorageNodeConflictedWrite` - they share the same serializer).

+I've also declared in the Akka `serialization-bindings` section which classes should use kryo serialization.
+You can find it under [`application.conf`][justindb-application-conf] file.
 ```

 object StorageNodeWriteResponseSerializer extends Serializer[StorageNodeWriteResponse] {